Privacy Notice to All

 How Do We Protect the Security of Your Information?

 We have policies that maintain the physical, electronic, and procedural safeguards to protect the confidentiality of your personal information.
 Access to your personal information is limited to those who need to know it to help service our relationship with you.
 Should your relationship with us end, we will continue to follow the privacy policies described in this notice to the extent that we retain information about you.
+We will store your personal data in accordance with applicable laws or regulatory requirements and retain data for as long as necessary to fulfill those purposes for which the personal data was collected.
 If we no longer need to retain that information, we will dispose of it in a secure manner.

 Do You Need to Do Anything?